aptmac/byteboy/README.md

-# Byteboy: A Byteman Companion Application.
+# Byteboy: A Byteman Companion Application
 A CMPT 479 Final Project.

 ## Contents